Trails (series): Gameplay

 The combat of Trails is turn-based with tactical elements.
 Unlike most other turn-based games, the series lacks random encounters as most enemies are visible on the overworld.
 Combat takes place on a large grid, with characters only able to move across a set number of squares or perform a single ability each turn.
 Turns are listed on a timeline on the screen, which can be manipulated with certain abilities.
 In addition to basic attacks and item usage, every character has abilities known as Crafts and Arts.
 Crafts are unique to each character and are usually unlocked or strengthened by leveling up.
 S-Crafts are a character's ultimate ability fueled by a meter that builds as they deal and take damage.
 When full, players can use it at any time to bypass the turn order to perform skills such as dealing large amounts of damage or supporting their party with healing and buffs.

 Arts are magic-like spells that are powerful but take time to cast.
-Rather than being unique to any specific character or monster like Crafts, Arts are determined by the type and specific arrangement of Quartz, items cited for its similarity to Materia from Final Fantasy VII.
-Each successive game usually introduces new gameplay mechanics, such as the addition of Persona-like social events in Trails of Cold Steel or the optional action-based combat system in Kuro no Kiseki.
+Rather than being unique to any specific character or monster like Crafts, Arts are determined by the type and specific arrangement of Quartz, items similar to Materia from Final Fantasy VII.
+Each successive game usually introduces new gameplay mechanics, such as the addition of Persona-like social events in Trails of Cold Steel or the optional action-based combat system in Trails Through Daybreak.

 Games

-Trails is split into four interconnected story arcs: Trails in the Sky, Crossbell, Trails of Cold Steel, and Kuro no Kiseki.
-The series also has a few spin-offs, some of which feature other styles of gameplay.
+Trails is split into four interconnected story arcs: Trails in the Sky, Crossbell, Trails of Cold Steel, and Trails Through Daybreak.
+The series also has a few spin-offs, some of which feature other styles of gameplay or are considered non-canonical.